The best foods to fight depression naturally

 There is a complex process before you can get its benefits, and vitamin B1 helps in that process.

-Deficiency in thiamine can cause fatigue and weakness, even psychosis, and nerve damage, according to Medline Plus.
+Thiamine deficiency can cause fatigue and weakness, even psychosis, and nerve damage, according to Medline Plus.

 So, what foods can you eat to get the benefits of thiamine for your brain health and general health?